 The UC Berkeley Engineering Admissions Process

 The UC Berkeley engineering admissions process is holistic, but extremely selective.
-Berkeley evaluates applicants based on academic performance, course rigor, extracurricular involvement, leadership, and personal insight responses.
+Berkeley evaluates applicants based on:

 Academic Preparation Matters

 Grades matter, but so does context.
-Berkeley looks at how students challenged themselves within the opportunities available to them.
-Academic strength paired with consistency is often more compelling than perfection.
+Berkeley evaluates how students challenged themselves within available opportunities.

 UC Berkeley Engineering Competitiveness